nstbayless/mmagedit/README.md

 ## Shared Library

 You can build [mmagedit.cpp](./libmmagedit/mmagedit.cpp) as a shared library.
 To do so, you must compile the cpp file and link it to libpython35 or higher.
 Documentation for the library interface can be found in [mmagedit.h](./libmmagedit/mmagedit.h).
+A pre-compiled linux SO can be found [here](https://github.com/nstbayless/mmagedit/releases/tag/v1.25-lib).

 Here's a simple example of usage: